makindeflutter/makindeflutter/README.md

-- 👋 Hi, I’m @makindeflutter
+ Hi, I’m @makindeflutter
-- 👀 I’m interested in mobile app development
+ I’m interested in mobile app development
-- 🌱 I’m currently learning flutter
+-
 - 💞️ I’m looking to collaborate on  projects
 - 📫 How to reach me makindejoseph404@gmail.com